-Multidisciplinary studies programs are not a pre-determined course of study like most degree programs, but instead consist of a unique combination of courses chosen by a student based upon his or her specific educational and career interests.
-Students may pursue these programs at the associate's, bachelor's and master's degree levels.
+Multidisciplinary studies programs do not involve a pre-determined set of courses like most degree programs, but instead consist of a unique combination of courses chosen by a student based upon his or her specific educational and career interests.
+Students may pursue these programs at the associate's, bachelor's, and master's degree levels.

 Choosing Multidisciplinary Studies